alethic/Cogito.VisualBasic6/README.md

 The generated VB6 DLL files contain embedded COM assembly manifests in the `RT_MANIFEST;2` resource.
 This allows for registration-free COM usage.
 It is also important for building references between projects as these manifests are used to detect depedencies.

+Additionally, upon successful build, a COM Interop assembly for the VB6 DLL is generated.
+This interop assembly is then merged into the main output assembly of your C# project.

 Consult the `Cogito.COM.MSBuild` package for more information on the COM manifest infrastructure.